 Exam Dates and Deadlines

 The Written Exam is only offered in the spring via a remote proctoring platform.
-The application period opens five months prior to the exam.
+The application period opens six months prior to the exam.

 Exam Content Outline